AFTER several years of uncertainty, a housing

 buildings in St Anne's Lane, off Welsh Row (above, left).
 When that was

 At one time the site was all set to become the location for 62 sheltered housing apartments for

-the elderly, offices and a shop.
-The development was approved in February.
+the elderly, together with offices and a shop.
+The name St Anne's Court had been approved

 and Nantwich Borough Council had previously turned down a plan for 55 apartments, stating the new homes would be too close to homes already in the area.

-Mark told me: "I
+At the time, Mark told me: "I

 have advised the Borough that any planning permission needs to be accompanied by